odileeds/flight-data/README.md

 If you'd like to take on responsibility for recording data for a specific airport, you will need to:

-1. save daily JSON files of flights (format to be defined)
+1. save daily JSON files of flights
-2. create an metadata JSON file that describes your dataset
+2. create a metadata JSON file that describes your airport dataset
-3. update the [index.json file](index.json) to include your airport
+3. update the [Primary index file](index.json) to include your airport

 See [our examples](examples/) for more information